anelllya/portfolio/docs/about.md

 ---

-So, if you’re looking for a senior product designer who not only possesses extensive expertise but also brings a quirky and geeky passion for problem-solving, then I’m your ideal collaborator.

-Feel free to reach me out and discuss your design needs or simply to talk about the latest tech trends.
+Feel free to reach out and discuss your design needs or simply to talk about the latest tech trends.

 I’m always up for an exciting conversation and the opportunity to explore new frontiers of problem-solving.